MovieLabs/mddf/README.md

 ### <a name="h_formats">Available Formats:</a>

-Binary releases are available as an executable Java jar which supports the processing of either Avails or Manifest files.
+Releases are available as an executable Java jar which supports the processing of either Avails or Manifest files.
 In addition to an interactive mode, the jar provides a command line interface (CLI) that may be used either from a terminal window or in conjunction with scheduled jobs (e.g., via crontab).
-[NOTE: Version prior to v1.1.3 did not include executable jars.]
+[NOTE: Releases prior to v1.1.3 did not include pre-built executable jars.]

 Prior to v1.5, releases included Native Executables for Windows, OS-X, and Linux systems.
 Each executable is specific to the processing of either Avails or Manifest files.